 With respect to the adjacent land uses, the property is in an area surrounded by single-family and multi-family residential uses.
-The proposal can be found to be consistent with the requirements of the Comprehensive Plan and provided the conditions of approval are addressed, the request will be considered to be consistent with the provisions of LDR Section 4.5.1 relating to historic sites and districts as well as the "Delray Beach Historic Preservation Design Guidelines".
+Provided the BHP waiver is approved and that the conditions of approval are addressed, the proposal can be found to be consistent with the requirements of the Comprehensive Plan, the provisions of LDR Section 4.5.1 relating to historic sites and districts as well as the "Delray Beach Historic Preservation Design Guidelines".